gruntjs/grunt-docs/grunt.file.md

   // whose return value will be used as the destination file's contents.
 If
   // this function returns `false`, the file copy will be aborted.
   process: processFunction,
-  // These optional wildcard patterns will be matched against the filepath
+  // These optional globbing patterns will be matched against the filepath
   // (not the filename) using grunt.file.isMatch.
-If any specified wildcard
+If any specified globbing
   // pattern matches, the file won't be processed via the `process` function.
   // If `true` is specified, processing will be prevented.
-  noProcess: wildcardPatterns
+  noProcess: globbingPatterns
 };
 ```